csiz/intro-for-spata/tutorial.md

 Trying python
 -------------

-Cool you have your project folder, it already has .gitignore and some other git related stuff in it.
+Cool you have your project folder, it already has ".gitignore" and some other git related stuff in it.

 Open a command line window; in windows you can do that via `shift + right click -> Open command window here`.